The Essential Guide to Bail and Personal Bonds in Singapore

 How to Put Up the Bond Amount

-For bail, the surety has to go to the Bail Centre at the Crime Registry in the State Courts during its processing hours to put up the bond amount.
+For bail, the surety has to go to the Bail Centre at the State Courts Towers during its processing hours to put up the bond amount.

 Once the bond has been executed (whether for bail or personal bond), the accused will be released from remand.